ZafarAli110/A-simple-redux-lib/README.md

 # A-simple-redux-lib
-Demystifying Redux.js - A naïve implementation for educational purpose.
+Demystifying Redux.js - A simple implementation for educational purpose.

 This project was bootstrapped with [Webpack](https://webpack.js.org/).